 Aqua-Africa’s mission depends on the financial support we receive from our donors.
 Tackling the water shortage in South Sudan requires a ground swell of support and contributions of all sizes are welcomed and appreciated.
 Whether a donation amounts to a drop, a bucket, or a reservoir, it represents another step in achieving our goals.

-Buey was born in South Sudan in a small village called Maiwut.
+Aqua-Africa's founder, Buey Tut, serves as a part time advisor and volunteer to the organization.
+He was born in South Sudan in a small village called Maiwut.
 Along with his family, Buey immigrated to the United States as a refugee at the age of 11.
 While attending University of Nebraska Omaha, he and his childhood friend, Co-Founder Jacob Khol, decided they wanted to help their homeland.
 They founded Aqua-Africa with plans to transform the way in which aid is administered to underdeveloped nations.
-Buey is a graduate of University of Nebraska Omaha, where he majored in Economics and Political Science.
+Buey is a graduate of University of Nebraska Omaha.
+He majored in Economics and Political Science.

 Aqua-Africa's Community Relations and Advocacy Officer, Beatrice started her early professional career as a guard for the Central Equatoria Prison.
 Her administrative and leadership aptitude allowed her to quickly move up in ranks to officer.
 In 2012, she was picked as the only woman to attend United Nations Professional Development Training in Canada.
 After three years of volunteer work as the Community and Government Liaison, Beatrice officially joined the Aqua-Africa team in January of 2014.
 Her efforts directly resulted in the successful implementation of twelve wells in Liria County.
 Beatrice currently serves as the Chairwoman of the Liria County Development Committee.
 She is an active member of her church and tirelessly works for the betterment of her community and South Sudan.